alfredbaudisch/Godello/README.md

 ### Work in progress

-- The real-time connectivity and multi-user collaboration via the integration with Elixir backend is currently a work in process in the branch [integrate_elixir](https://github.com/alfredbaudisch/Godello/tree/integrate_elixir).
+- The real-time connectivity and multi-user collaboration via the integration with the Elixir backend is currently a work in process in the branch [integrate_elixir](https://github.com/alfredbaudisch/Godello/tree/integrate_elixir).
 - Since the frontend in the `master` branch is not integrated with the backend, no data is persisted (all data is lost as soon as the application is closed and the application is opened as a blank canvas).
 - Although the data architecture is finished in the frontend, the work in the `integrate_elixir` branch is constantly making changes to it, to better accomodate the needs of the backend integration.